-- (A) collected information may be displayed in either graphical or tabular presentations or a combination of both.
+- А. collected information may be displayed in either graphical or tabular presentations or a combination of both.
 The rules governing any separation or discarding of information prior to incorporation into these displays should be stated.
-The format of any display should be such that the identification of trends, specific highlights and related matters arising would be readily apparent; - (B) displays should include provisions for ,nil returns' to aid the examination of the total information; - (C) where ,standards' or ,alert levels' are included in the Programme, the display information should be oriented accordingly; - (vi) examination, analysis and interpretation of information- - (A) examination - (I) methods of examination of information may be varied according to the content and quantity of information of individual Programmes.
-These can range from examination of initial the indication of performance variations to formalised detailed procedures at specified periods and the methods should be fully described in the Programme documentation;
+The format of any display should be such that the identification of trends. specific highlights and related matters arising would be readily apparent; - B. displays should include provisions for ,nil returns' to aid the examination of the total information; - C. where ,standards' or ,alert levels' are included in the Programme, the display information should be oriented accordingly; - (vi) examination, analysis and interpretation of information-

+A. examination -

-- (II) the procedures for analysis and interpretation of information should be such as to enable the performance of the items controlled by the Programme to be measured.
+- (I) methods of examination of information may be varied according to the content and quantity of information of individual Programmes.
+These can range from examination of the initial indication of performance variations to formalised detailed procedures specified at periods and the methods should be fully described in the Programme documentation; - (II) the procedures for analysis and interpretation of information should be such as to enable the performance of the items controlled by the Programme to be measured.
 They should also facilitate recognition, diagnosis and recording of significant problems.
 The whole process should be such as to enable a critical assessment to be made of the effectiveness of the Programme as a total activity.
-Such a process may involve- - (aa) comparisons of operational reliability with established or allocated standards (in the initial period these could be from inobtained service experience of similar equipment or aircraft types);
+Such a process may involve - - (aa) comparisons of operational reliability with established or allocated standards (in the initial period these could be obtained from inservice experience of similar equipment or aircraft types);

-- (bb) analysis and interpretation of trends;

-- (cc) the evaluation of repetitive defects;

-- (dd) confidence testing of expected and achieved results;

-- (ee) studies of life-bands and survival

-- characteristics;

-- (ff) reliability predictions;

-- (gg) other methods of assessment;

-- (III) the range and depth of engineering analysis and interpretation should be related to the particular Programme and to the facilities available.
+- (bb) analysis and interpretation of trends; - (cc) the evaluation of repetitive defects; - (dd) confidence testing of expected and achieved results; - (ee) studies of life-bands and survival characteristics; - (ff) reliability predictions; - (gg) other methods of assessment; - (III) the range and depth of engineering analysis and interpretation should be related to the particular Programme and to the facilities available.
 The following, at least, should be taken into account:

-- (aa) flight defects and reductions in operational reliability;

-- (bb) defects occurring online and at main base;

-- (cc) deterioration observed during